elixir-toniq/groot/README.md

 ## Usage

 Groot provides a distributed KV store for ephemeral data.
-It utilizes LWW-register CRDTs and Hybrid-Logical clocks in order to provide availability and a level of consistency.
-For technical information on Groots implementation please refer to the [docs](https://hexdocs.pm/groot).
+It utilizes LWW-register CRDTs and Hybrid-Logical clocks to ensure availability and a level of consistency.
+For technical information on Groot's implementation, please refer to the [docs](https://hexdocs.pm/groot).

 ## Installation